bob-collective/demo-brc20-octopus/README.md

 # BRC20 Octopus

 Comprehensive BRC20 / Ordinal web app which can display Bitcoin NFTs and BRC20 balances.
-Uses the UniSat Wallet extension to send Bitcoin or Ordinals and inscribe new data.
+Uses the Metamask wallet with btcsnap extension to send Bitcoin or Ordinals and inscribe new data.

 ## Getting Started